Become a humanitarian aid worker abroad

 Answers to questions frequently asked by the applicants

-Finnish Red Cross aid workers working in international aid are not volunteers, but paid employees working in demanding missions.
+Finnish Red Cross aid workers working in international aid are not volunteers, but paid professionals working in demanding missions.
+The salary is determined based on the position and the individual, and in addition, a daily allowance or per diem is paid for work abroad.

 In addition to strong professional competence, we value knowledge of the Finnish Red Cross and volunteering experience in our aid worker selections.
 That is why we recommend volunteering for the Finnish Red Cross for anyone interested in the IMPACT training.